The Legend of Zelda: Skyward Sword Accessibility Report

 If you want to play The Legend of Zelda: Skyward Sword, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-The Legend of Zelda: Skyward Sword has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in The Legend of Zelda: Skyward Sword which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.